lightSoulDev/react-devconsole/README.md

 DevConsole is safe for production use.
 When the `VITE_DEV_CONSOLE` variable is set to `disable`, all logging calls are replaced with no-op implementations, and the bundle does not include the DevConsole UI or logic.

 For environments like staging or QA, use `hidden` mode for optional activation via DevTools:

+## TODO List

+* [ ] Improve command registration and help generation.
+For now, it's hard to determine which commands are registered by which extensions and which are user custom commands.